School Employees Fund

 A Local Experience Charge (LEC) with an individual employer rate of 0, 5, 10, or 15 percent is applied to total benefits paid in a quarter.
 New SEF participants are subject to a 10 percent LEC for the first three complete fiscal years.

-The School Employer Advisory Committee (SEAC) and UI Technical Subcommittee (UITS) are planning to have regional workshops at various County Offices of Education throughout California during State Fiscal Year 2016-2017.
+The School Employer Advisory Committee (SEAC) and UI Technical Subcommittee (UITS) are planning to have regional workshops at various County Offices of Education throughout California.

 The regional workshops will include presentations such as the following: